xvik/dropwizard-guicey-ext/guicey-server-pages/README.md

 (like everything is stored in the same directory - easy to link css, js and other resources)
 * Multiple ui applications declaration with individual errors handling (error pages declaration like in servlet api, but not global)
 * Ability to extend applications (much like good old resources copying above exploded war in tomcat)
-* Pluggable ui applications (e.g. admin dashboard may be easily installed with a bundle)

 #### Problem